Hansade2005/pixel-pilot/TOKEN_USAGE_ANALYSIS.md

 ## Immediate Fix Needed

-The `analyze_project` tool is likely the main culprit:
+AI tools are likely the main culprit:
 ```
-[DEBUG] analyze_project: Built enhanced context with 6307 characters
+[DEBUG] AI tools: Built enhanced context with 6307 characters
-[DEBUG] analyze_project: Available files count: 66
+[DEBUG] AI tools: Available files count: 66
 ```

-This tool is reading all 66 files and including their analysis in the response, which then gets passed to subsequent tool calls.
+These tools are reading all 66 files and including their analysis in the response, which then gets passed to subsequent tool calls.

 ## Recommendation

-1. **Modify analyze_project tool** to return only essential summary
+1. **Modify AI tools** to return only essential summary
 2. **Implement context truncation** after each tool call
 3. **Add conversation memory limits**
 4. **Monitor token usage** per tool call